 The third act features the return of our popular “Dear God” sequence.
 To newcomers, I say: Welcome!
 You may see the faces of departed relatives in the sky, floating in front of the fireworks and somehow, at the same time, inside the fireworks.
 Do not be alarmed!
 This is the intended reaction.
 A handful of you will also receive a telekinetic message from the spectral visitors.
 Be sure to share it on the community board near the gazebo — especially if it’s lottery numbers, haha!
 I have index cards and push pins.

-Midway through the climax there will be a brief pause, nicknamed Satan’s Fermata by explosives pioneer Hans-Joachim Torsson.
+Midway through the climax, there will be a brief pause, nicknamed Satan’s Fermata by explosives pioneer Hans-Joachim Torsson.
 Anyone caught whispering “Is it over?” during this pause will be fitted with a blindfold and ejected.
 This might sound harsh, but it’s necessary.
-The last segment of the show is akin to being shot into the sun while hearing the first cries of your newborn child.
+The show’s last segment is akin to being shot into the sun while hearing the first cries of your newborn child.

 In response to the comment cards from last year, we’ve doubled the number of therapists for post-show counseling.
 You’ll find them stationed next to the corn dogs.
 I know some of you are concerned about the dry patches of forest and the unseasonal wind we’ve been having.
 Fear not.
 With help from the fire department and our wonderful Girl Scouts, all vulnerable woodlands in the surrounding area have been razed.